elmtree-askmo/cloudcannon-app/content/learn/biology/what-are-the-three-domains-of-biological-organisms-and-how-do-they-differ.md

 url: /learn/biology/questions/what-are-the-three-domains-of-biological-organisms-and-how-do-they-differ
 score: -1.0
 related_article1:
-    id: 167510
+    id: 167517
-    title: What is homeostasis and why is it important for living organisms?
+    title: >-
+        Can you provide examples of well-established scientific theories?
     subject: Biology
-    url: /learn/biology/questions/what-is-homeostasis-and-why-is-it-important-for-living-organisms
+    url: /learn/biology/questions/can-you-provide-examples-of-wellestablished-scientific-theories
 related_article2:
-    id: 167516
+    id: 167511
-    title: What distinguishes a scientific theory from a hypothesis?
+    title: >-
+        How do living organisms acquire energy and what role does metabolism play?
     subject: Biology
-    url: /learn/biology/questions/what-distinguishes-a-scientific-theory-from-a-hypothesis
+    url: /learn/biology/questions/how-do-living-organisms-acquire-energy-and-what-role-does-metabolism-play
 related_article3:
-    id: 167511
+    id: 167522
-    title: How do living organisms acquire energy and what role does metabolism play?
+    title: >-
+        What factors affect an organism's survival and reproductive success?
     subject: Biology
-    url: /learn/biology/questions/how-do-living-organisms-acquire-energy-and-what-role-does-metabolism-play
+    url: /learn/biology/questions/what-factors-affect-an-organisms-survival-and-reproductive-success
 related_article4:
-    id: 167505
+    id: 167508
-    title: How do you formulate a research question in scientific inquiry?
+    title: >-
+        What are the essential components of designing a scientific experiment?
     subject: Biology
-    url: /learn/biology/questions/how-do-you-formulate-a-research-question-in-scientific-inquiry
+    url: /learn/biology/questions/what-are-the-essential-components-of-designing-a-scientific-experiment
 related_article5:
-    id: 167519
+    id: 167520
-    title: How is a phylogenetic tree used to interpret evolutionary relationships?
+    title: >-
+        What are the sources of variation in traits and why are they important for evolution?
     subject: Biology
-    url: /learn/biology/questions/how-is-a-phylogenetic-tree-used-to-interpret-evolutionary-relationships
+    url: /learn/biology/questions/what-are-the-sources-of-variation-in-traits-and-why-are-they-important-for-evolution
 ---

 &nbsp;